-A student may receive up to six (6) credit hours for a full unit of Clinical Pastoral Education satisfactorily completed at an accredited Association for Clinical Pastoral Education, Inc. (ACPE) CPE site.
-Credit will be determined by the degree committee or its designated representative upon review of the final written evaluation by the on-site supervisor.
+A student may receive up to six (6) credit hours for a full unit of Clinical committee or its designated representative upon review of the final written evaluation by the on-site supervisor.
 Students must also present a letter from the CPE Center, signed by the CPE Supervisor, indicating they have successfully completed a particular unit of CPE.
 A certificate indicating same must also be presented.
 Students interested in CPE should consult the annual list of accredited ACPE sites in the School of Divinity library and /or the website, www.ACPE.edu.